-We are a clinical stage company and have had limited operations to date.
-We have yet to demonstrate our ability to overcome the risks frequently encountered in our industry and are still subject to many of the risks common to such enterprises, including our ability to implement our business plan, market acceptance of our proposed business and lead product, under-capitalization, cash shortages, limitations with respect to personnel, financing and other resources, competition from better funded and experienced companies, and uncertainty of our ability to generate revenues.
+We are a clinical stage company, as such, have had limited operations to date and need to rely on paid consultants to help us achieve our clinical, regulatory and overall business goals.
+We have vet to demonstrate our ability to overcome the risks frequently encountered in our industry and are still subject to many of the risks common to such enterprises, including our ability to implement our business plan, market acceptance of our proposed business and lead product, under-capitalization, cash shortages, limitations with respect to personnel, financing and other resources, competition from better funded and experienced companies, and uncertainty of our ability to generate revenues.
 In fact, though individual team members have experience running clinical trials, as a company we have yet to prove that we can successfully run a clinical trial to the point of releasing data.
 There is no assurance that our activities will be successful or will result in any revenues or profit, and the likelihood of our success must be considered in light of the stage of our development.
 In addition, no assurance can be given that we will be able to consummate our business strategy and plans, or that financial, technological, market, or other limitations may force us to modify, alter, significantly delay, or significantly impede the implementation of such plans.
 We have insufficient results for investors to use to identify historical trends.
 Investors should consider our prospects in light of the risk, expenses and difficulties we will encounter as an early stage company.
 Our revenue and income potential is unproven and our business model is continually evolving.
 We are subject to the risks inherent to the operation of a new business enterprise, and cannot assure you that we will be able to successfully address these risks.